fixsero/steam-games-on-sale/README.md

 ## Steam Sale Scraper
-## Description
-This is a Python script that retrieves information on games that are on sale or free on the Steam platform and prints it to the console.
-It also opens the Steam store page for each game in the default web browser.
+This is a Python script that retrieves information about games that are currently on sale or available for free on the Steam platform and prints it to the console.
+Additionally, it opens the Steam store page for each game in the default web browser.

 ## Installation
 1. Install Python 3.x.
 2. Clone this repository or download the script file.
+3. Open the command prompt.
+4. Type "pip install requests" in the command prompt.
+5. Type "pip install webbrowser" in the command prompt.
+6. Type "pip install json" in the command prompt.

-and when you have innstalled it open sale_steam.py

-The script will then retrieve the current Steam sale data and print the names, prices, discount percentages, and store links of the games on sale or free.
+Once you have installed the necessary dependencies, open the "sale_steam.py" file.
+The script will then retrieve the current Steam sale data and print the names, prices, discount percentages, and store links of the games that are currently on sale or free.

 ## Credits
-This script was created by me as a personal project for learning Python and web scraping.
-It uses the requests library to retrieve JSON data from the Steam API and the webbrowser library to open the Steam store pages in the web browser.
+I created this script as a personal project to learn more about Python and web scraping.
+The script utilizes the requests library to retrieve JSON data from the Steam API, and the webbrowser library to open the Steam store pages in the web browser.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to modify and distribute the code as you see fit, but please credit the original author.